riotkit-org/riotkit-do/docs/source/architecture/entities.rst

 exists during execution that takes place now.**

 :code:`Pipeline` is translated into :code:`GroupDeclaration` and associated :code:`ArgumentBlock` objects which are no longer strings like :code:`:db:start --listen=5432`, but are separate :code:`TaskDeclaration` objects.
-There are all :code:`@rescue` and :code:`@error` modifiers resolved into objects, so everything is calculated on very early stage and therefore can be validated without disrupting later execution with very simple errors.
+There are all :code:`@rescue` and :code:`@error` modifiers resolved into objects, so everything is calculated on very early stage and therefore can be validated without disrupting later execution by any simple errors.

 Each :code:`TaskDeclaration` in Pipeline is wrapped into :code:`DeclarationBelongingToPipeline` which acts very similar to :code:`DeclarationScheduledToRun`, but it was named differently to distinct between something that was declared in the code (:code:`DeclarationBelongingToPipeline`) from something that contains a set of information how the user invoked the command from shell (:code:`DeclarationScheduledToRun`)